PratyushChaudhary/dappthon/README.md

 - Update the contract address in src/utils/constants.ts with your deployed contract address
 - Configure Pinata API keys in your environment variables
 - Make sure your Petra wallet is connected to the correct network (testnet/mainnet)
+- Make sure to put your Aptos address and network in frontend/src/utils/constants.ts

 4. Deploy smart contracts
 ```